priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

   https://kubernetes.io/docs/admin/bootstrap-tokens/
 ```

 Also, the link at the bottom doesn't work anymore.
-Correct one (atleast as of writing) is - [https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-token/](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-token/).
+Correct one (atleast as of writing) is - [kubeadm token](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-token/).

-So, at this point we have a verbal answer for this question - `what is the role of the kubeadm token?`.
+So, at this point we have a verbal answer for the question - `what is the role of the kubeadm token?`.

-Next, I want to try is to create a manual kubeamd token (and now, from the `kubeadm --help` output, I also know what is going to be the format of a valid kubeadm token).
+Next, I want to try is to create a manual kubeadm token (and now, from the `kubeadm --help` output, I also know what is the format of a valid kubeadm token).

 ---

 I am continuing on the Kind cluster we created above.

 The control-plane node (docker container) was created with the IP address - `172.18.0.2`.
 (leaving it here as a note, because we will use it later.
-And this is the future me talking, I didn't know it as I was trying things ofcourse)
+And this is the future me talking, I didn't know it as I was trying things.)

-And to simulate a new node, I didn’t use kind’s built-in multi-node support.
+To simulate a new node, I didn’t use kind’s built-in multi-node support.
 Instead, I created a plain docker container on the same network (the docker bridge network with the name, `kind`):

 ```bash